 - 11) Medical, Psychological, Or Educational Reports.
 Medical, psychological, educational or other types of reports concerning a child must not be attached to motions, but must be provided to the Court or CCR Counselor as may be ordered.
-Information not provided to the CCR Counselor that is intended by a party to be filed with the Court must be served on the other party or parties in accordance with applicable provisions of law and the Local Rules, but in no event less than (5) five days before a scheduled hearing. - 12) Specific Procedures

-(f) Grievance Policy And Peremptory Challenge Policy
+Information not provided to the CCR Counselor that is intended by a party to be filed with the Court must be served on the other party or parties in accordance with applicable provisions of law and the Local Rules, but in no event less than (5) five days before a scheduled hearing. - 12) Specific Procedures - 13) Grievance Policy And Peremptory Challenge Policy client complaint form can be obtained, upon request, from the Court's Executive Officer.
+The completed complaint form must be submitted to the Court's Executive Officer.
+The Court's Executive Officer will review and investigate and make any recommendations to the judge assigned to the Family Law Department.
+No peremptory challenges of the CCR Counselor will be permitted.

-The procedure outlined herein is intended to respond to general problems relating to CCRC and to requests for a change of the CCR Counselor pursuant to Family Code
+The procedure outlined herein is intended to respond to general problems relating to CCRC and to requests for a change of the CCR Counselor pursuant to Family Code §3163.

-- (g) Anyone with a complaint about his or her experience with a CCR Counselor is encouraged to first raise that concern with the individual involved and to seek direct resolution of the problem.
+Anyone with a complaint about his or her experience with a CCR Counselor is encouraged to first raise that concern with the individual involved and to seek direct resolution of the problem.
 Requests for a change of CCR Counselor or complaints may be made to the Court's Executive Officer.
-If a party wishes to file a formal complaint, a client complaint form can be obtained, upon request, from the Court's Executive Officer.
-The completed complaint form must be submitted to the Court's Executive Officer.
-The Court's Executive Officer will review and investigate and make any recommendations to the judge assigned to the Family Law Department.No peremptory challenges of the CCR Counselor will be permitted. - 13) Inquiries Concerning Counseling; Availability Of Local Court Rules.
+If a party wishes to file a formal complaint, a

+Inquiries Concerning Counseling; Availability Of Local Court Rules.
 When the CCR Counselor receives an inquiry regarding the policies and procedures relating to mediation or evaluations, the CCR Counselor will inform the inquiring individual of the policies and procedures provided by these Local Rules of Court.
 The CCR Counselor will maintain a copy of these Rules for public reference.
 Copies of the Local Rules may be purchased from the Civil Law Clerk.

-Renumbered as Rule 8.05 effective January 1, 2022; originally adopted as Rule 14.05 effective July 1, 1996; amended effective July 1, 2013, amended effective July 1, 2015; amended effective January 1, 2019, amended effective January 1, 2020.
+Renumbered as Rule 8.05 typographical errors corrected effective July 1, 2023, renumbered as Rule8:05 effective January 1, 2022; originally adopted as Rule 14.05 effective July 1, 1996, amended effective July 1, 2013, amended effective July 1, 2015, amended effective January 1, 2019, amended effective January 1, 2020.